NODESPLIT/tz-brute/README.md

-# Python 3 bruteforce script built on top of Arthur's fundraiser tools
+# Tezos password bruteforcer using fundraiser tools

 ## How to use:
 ##### Mac OS / Linux